Feb 16, 2023

 Type W cables are durable, portable power cords.
 Multi-conductor Type W cables are suitable for temporary power supply applications, while single-conductor cables can provide permanent power supply.
 With multiple sizes and protective features, these versatile cables accommodate a variety of heavy-duty environments.

 Type W cables can include up to five conductors.
 They have no additional ground wires.
-There is a same-size green wire in three conductor cables and higher.
-The different colors help identify each wire.
+There is a same-size green wire in three conductor cables and higher, and the different colors help identify each wire.

 Type W cables deliver reliable performance in demanding environments, making them ideal for applications where they could get rolled over or stepped on.
 Unlike Type G cables, Type W power cables have a single-conductor feature, equipping them for a broader range of portable power applications.